afaik-peace/AccordionNestedSPFX/README.md

   - If using NVM, in the command-line run:
   - **nvm install 18**
   - **nvm use 18**
-- Ensure that you are at the solution folder
+- Ensure that you are at the solution folder.
+You might have to click on the extracted root folder to get to the solution folder that contains all the solution files.
 - in the command-line run:
   - **npm install**
   - **gulp serve** (to test in workbench)